richo/groundstation/HACKING.md

 includes `d` and `e` which have nothing to do with `f`.
 Notation for branching and resolution will need to be created.

+### Writing data out

+Updates to refs that are recieved from a peer should be accompanied by a valid signature.
+All objects should be accepted (unless the signature is actually invalid, not just untrusted), but only objects that are signed by a trusted party should be included into the rindex for consideration for rendering.

 ### Traversing

 To find the forward ancestors of a given object, simply grep over